pustotnik/zenmake/docs/why.rst

 Yes, I know, we already have a lot of them.
-I decided to create this project because I couldn’t find a build tool for Linux which is quick and easy to use, flexible, ready to use, with declarative configuration and suitable for my needs.
+I decided to create this project because I couldn’t find a build tool for Linux which is quick and easy to use, flexible, ready to use, with declarative configuration, without the need to learn one more special language and suitable for my needs.
-I know about lots of build systems.
-I have read about almost all such modern and popular systems.
-And I have tried some of them.
+I know about lots of build systems and I have tried some of them.
 Eventually, I concluded that I had to try to make my own build tool.
-I have some experience creating custom build tools based on the WAF.
+Actually I began this project in `2013 <https://bitbucket.org/pustotnik/zenmake.old/src/master/>`_ year but I had no time to develop it at that time.
 I would do it mostly for myself, but I would be glad if my tool was useful for others.

-The main purpose of this project is to make a build tool for most (but not exclusively) of simple use cases.
-By simple cases I mean when there is no need to make very complex build configurations.
-However, the tool must not compromise on flexibility, and provide good performance.
-I want a simple, stable build tool that just works.
+The main purpose of ZenMake is to be as simple to use as possible but remain flexible.
+It uses declarative configuration files and should provide good performance.

-Below I describe what is wrong with some of existing build systems in my opinion.
-I considered only build systems that can build C/C++ projects.
+Below I describe what is wrong with some of existing popular build systems in my opinion.
+I considered only opensource cross-platform build systems that can build C/C++ projects on GNU/Linux.
+Remember it's only my opinion and it doesn't mean that other build systems are bad.
+And it's not complete technical comparation.

 **CMake**

-It's one of the most popular cross-platform build systems nowadays.
-But I don't understand why this system is so popular.
-I have never liked its internal language - for me it's terrible.
+It's one of the most popular cross-platform build systems nowadays as I know.
+But I have never liked its internal language - for me it's not very convenient.
 And CMake is too complicated.
 As far as I know, a lot of people think the same but they choose to use it because it's popular and with good support for many platforms.

-One more fact: a lot of people decided to migrate to Meson after Meson was created.
-It was probably because Meson was better for them.

 **Make**

 It's a very old but still relevant build system.
-However, it has too many disadvantages and it has been mostly replaced by more recent build systems.
+However, it has too many disadvantages and it has been mostly replaced by more recent build systems in many projects.
-It is used as a backend for some other build systems, for example, by CMake.
+But it is used as a backend in some other build systems, for example, by CMake.

 **Waf**